bymayo/craft-strava-sync/README.md

 ```

 ### Connect (Login / Register)
-Use the `craft.stravaSync.connect` method to output a link that will login and register users at the same time.
+Use the `connectUrl` method to register and login a user via Strava oAuth.

 ```
 <a href="{{ craft.stravaSync.connectUrl() }}">Login with Strava</a>